hyper-potato/Notes-in-the-winter/0_Machine Learning/Supervised Learning/weekly questions.md

 ## Week 6

 1. In predictive analytical domain, what is the source of error making?
 What is bias variance trade-off?
 2. The workflow of bagging framework.
 What problem bagging can solve?

 3. If we have a bagging version of decision tree, what is the difference with random forest?

-1. The workflow of boosting framework.
+2. The workflow of boosting framework.
 What problem boosting can solve?
-2. The difference of adaboosting/xgboosting/gradient boosting?
+3. The difference of adaboosting/xgboosting/gradient boosting?
-3. The workflow of stacking framework.
+4. The workflow of stacking framework.
 What problem stacking can solve?
-4. The different algorithm of feature selection, their difference and similarity.
+5. The different algorithm of feature selection, their difference and similarity.

 ##  Week 8-10

-- The workflow of basic Neural Network.
+- The workflow of basic Neural Network

 - How to adjust Neural Network architecture to solve difference problems? (e.g. regression/binary classification/multi-class classification)
 - What happened if we just add more layers to the basic Neural Network architecture?
 Why it doesn't work out?
 - How deep neural network solve the gradient vanish problem?
 Any Tricks?

+The simplest solution is to use other activation functions, such as ReLU, which doesn’t cause a small derivative.

+Residual networks are another solution, as they provide residual connections straight to earlier layers.
+As seen in Image 2, the residual connection directly adds the value at the beginning of the block, **x**, to the end of the block (F(x)+x).
+This residual connection doesn’t go through activation functions that “squashes” the derivatives, resulting in a higher overall derivative of the block.

 - Why need drop out in deep neural network ?
 - How to do regularization in deep neural network ?
 - Why batch normalization matters deep neural network ?